crystalgel/Paranormal-Places/README.md

 ## Paranormal-Places

-Final Project for General Assembly. *This website was built for educational purposes only.
+A project I created as a student at General Assembly.
+This is a MEAN stack app using a small sample database built for educational purposes only.

 ![image](https://cloud.githubusercontent.com/assets/5976989/11892604/967445a0-a51e-11e5-8b2c-4a176cd14c1b.png)